theNewDynamic/thenewdynamic.com/content/en/article/introducing-huge.md

   - persons/regis-philibert.md
 featured: /uploads/huge-featured.png
 date: 2021-09-28T07:32:27.000Z
-title: "HUGE Announcement!"
+title: "Introducing HUGE, a Hugo framework"
-slug: introducing-huge
+slug: introducing-huge-a-hugo-framework
+seo:
+  description: Styles and scripts building, media transformation, self-loaded fonts and SEO in the configuration.
+Hugo is even more declarative with HUGE.
 ---

-## Introducing HUGE, a Hugo framework.
+## HUGE Announcement!

 We've been cooking something interesting at TND which could benefit Hugo users.
 It's a framework you can use on any Hugo project.